crankycyclops/trogdor-pp/README.md

 And if you've already built it using debug symbols and want to switch back to a release build without them, use this cmake option: `-DCMAKE_BUILD_TYPE=Release`

 If you want to install to somewhere other than the default system path, specify the following option to your cmake command: `-DCMAKE_INSTALL_PREFIX:PATH=/custom/install/path`

+## History

+Trogdor++ is the C++ version of the [Trogdor Text Adventure Engine](https://github.com/crankycyclops/trogdor "Trogdor Text Adventure Engine"), originally written in C.  That project is no longer maintained but still exists on GitHub (in an archived state) for historical purposes.

 Have fun! :)